GitLeeRepo/PythonNotes/PythonNotes.md

 ## Numbers

-Numbers in Python are not limitted by any particular byte size, but rather by the available memory on the computer.
+Numbers in Python are not limited by any particular byte size, but rather by the available memory on the computer.

 ### Numeric/String Conversions